mmpsx/PS4HostCS_6.72/README.md

 # CréditsFeatures!
   - TheFlow for the kernel exploit
   - Fire30 for the WebKit exploitconvert to Markdown
-  - Sleirsgoevy for optimise exploit
+  - Sleirsgoevy and DarkModderVC for optimise exploit